-Achamanam means sipping drops of water thrice with mantras which purifies you to do all your religious rights and duties.
+Achamanam means sipping drops of water thrice with mantras for purifying you and making you eligible to perform all your religious rights and duties.

 Manusmriti 2.61 says :

 shoucha Ipsu: sarvadA aachamEd ekantE praag-udang-mukha:

 One who seeks purity should always perform Achamanam quietly facing East or North.

 One who has received the sacred thread in the upanayana samskAra should do Achamanam.

 Achamanam is performed for external as well as for internal purification.

 अच्युत अनन्त गोविन्द नाम उच्चारण भॆशजात्न स्यन्ति सकला रॊगा: सत्यम् सत्यम् वदाम्यहम् |